Close Menu

 A stroke caused by a burst or blocked blood vessel in the brain, as well as traumatic brain injury, or TBI, both disrupt the brain’s unique, super-tightly woven endothelial cells, which help guarantee that nothing harmful escapes from our blood.
 The protective barrier is known as the blood-brain barrier, and after these sorts of significant brain events, the protective barrier can become leaky and its components can escape.

-Plasma, the fluid component of blood, is an early escapee into the already stressed neighboring brain regions, bringing with it these amino acids that form proteins, a fundamental component of our cells and muscle.
+Plasma, the fluid component of blood, is an early escapee into the already stressed neighboring brain regions, bringing with it these amino acids that form proteins, a fundamental component of our cells and muscles.
 Small molecules, such as oxygen, can normally flow through the blood-brain barrier, however, bigger molecules, such as these amino acids, have a closely controlled system that guarantees the proper quantity of the right factor is delivered directly to the cells that need them.

 Transporters also deliver the most common excitatory amino acid glutamate, which, as its name indicates, excites neurons to action.
 Glutamate is a chemical messenger or neurotransmitter that binds to the NMDA receptor, which plays an important role in a myriad of key functions like learning and memory as well as breathing.
 It functions by activating channels that allow calcium, sodium, and potassium to enter the body.
 However, like with most things in the body, too much activation of the receptor results in too much calcium and sodium, followed by too much fluid, which is known to be fatal to neurons.